composewell/streamly-coreutils/design/design.md

          ...
       }

       cat :: (IsStream t, Monad m) => CatOptions -> t m (SomeBase File) -> SomeBase File -> IO ()
-    -- for stdout, second arg should be "/dev/stdout" reads the files, concatenates the output and writes in the destination file
+         for stdout, second arg should be "/dev/stdout" reads the files, concatenates the output and writes in the destination file

+         if empty stream, accept input indefinitely

          ( can be made streaming by not concatenating the output ; reading and writing parallely )

       TODO: Redirection
       Ex: cat *.md | sort

   ```